ramonfigueiredo/python_course/README.md

 #### Steps to install and use the Numpy library

 * Create a virtual environment (if it doesn't exist)
+  * You can give any name for your virtual folder.
+Replace `venv` folder name with any name you want.
 ```bash
 virtualenv -p python3 venv
 ```